 I don’t run many western blots (thankfully!
 I hate these things…) because I’m working with recombinantly-expressed, super-purified protein.
 The “recombinantly-expressed” part refers to me “recombining” DNA – sticking the genetic instructions for making the protein I’m interested in studying into a new home – a vector plasmid – a circular piece of DNA that I can stick into insect cells or bacterial cells, etc. to have them make the protein for me and then I put it through lots of purification steps. more here: http://bit.ly/2VKBJz0

-Unlike RNA seq or qPCR, which look at mRNA expression to see how many copies of the recipe are put into circulation, the western nlot looks at how many protein products are actually made from those recipes.
+Different techniques try to measure “gene expression” by looking at different steps along that pathway.
+For example, RNA seq and qPCR look at mRNA expression to see how many copies of the recipe are put into circulation.
+The western blot, however, looks at how many protein products are actually made from those recipes.
 There’s often a good correlation, but mRNA is subject to regulation, such as by miRNA, which can cause reduced production of the corresponding protein. more here: http://bit.ly/2rYAxyL

 Also unlike RNA seq, which tells you everything that’s getting made, with a western blot you can only tell if something’s there if you know to look for it.
-This is why I hate when scientists show western blots without also showing the corresponding Coomassie – especially when they’re claiming they’ve purified the protein first!
+This is why I hate when scientists show western blots without also showing the corresponding Coomassie (gel stained to showi *all* the proteins present) – especially when they’re claiming they’ve purified the protein first!
 So please, don’t be that scientist that makes me mad!

 more on other types of blots (e.g. Southern blots look for specific DNA & northern blots look for specific RNA) http://bit.ly/342Ynat